If you are considering a move to the country and plan to buy a farm, this article has some information that can help you through the process.

+The septic system.
 Yes, you will most likely be dealing with a septic tank and bed.
 Part of the inspection process is to make sure these are in good shape.
 Septic beds and tanks have a lifespan; the exact duration depends on how they are constructed.
 So find out how old they are, and get an estimate of how long they are likely to last.

 Also, check where your septic bed is in relation to your well.
 Your local ordinances should define a minimum separation distance for these two necessary items.

+The farmhouse.
+Be aware that an older farmhouse may not be 'up to code' on little things like plumbing, wiring, and insulation.
 For example, there may be an inadequate electrical panel, without sufficient capacity to handle the loads imposed by modern appliances and equipment.
 You must get a thorough inspection of these systems, or you may pay a lot in the future to correct them.

-(hint: I needed more income, and a way to retire.
+Why my farm needed a website (hint: I needed more income, and a way to retire.
 Here's why your farm needs a website, too